ministryofjustice/justice-gov-uk/user-docs/pages.md

 These settings can be accessed by clicking Page towards the top right of the page editor.

-Every setting has an explanation, the most used settings are:
+The most used settings are:

 - Navigation
   - Short title